This easy vegan chocolate mug cake is a delicious fudgy chocolate cake ready in 90 seconds using your microwave!

 - At 900W – microwave for 90 seconds

-- At 600W – microwave 90 seconds, then test texture you may enjoy the chocolate lava center or want to return in the microwave for an extra 20 seconds to set.
+- At 600W – microwave for 90 seconds, then test the texture.
+You may enjoy the chocolate lava center or want to return it to the microwave for an extra 20 seconds to set.

 Bake the mug cake for 15-20 minutes or until a skewer inserted in the center of the mug cake comes out clean or with a little to no crumb.

 A mug cake baked in the oven store much longer than a microwave-baked version.

 You can store this cake in the pantry for 2-3 days, covered with a silicone lid to prevent the top from drying out.